artisticbones/growth/README.md

 Complete the first phase of the filter, ready to try to contact the rights management.
 #### Day 9
 I started trying to do the rights management function today.
 So far, I just set up a shelf.
 DAO has not been implemented yet, and JSP is almost finished.
 I am expected to finish writing the code tomorrow.
+#### Day 13
+In the past three days, I have completed the permission management of the filter part.
+This part is a bit difficult, so it needs to be done slowly.